Department of Legal Languages

 - Legal German

-Barbara NOLTE, Associate Professor of German, Tenured Faculty Member in the School of Law and Political Science, Professor of French as a Foreign Language, University of Montpellier.
+Ms. Barbara NOLTE, German Language and Literature Specialist (PRAG), Tenured Faculty Member in the School of Law and Political Science, Professor of French as a Foreign Language, University of Montpellier.

-Courses are offered on a semester basis each year, from the first year of the bachelor’s program through the second year of the master’s program, in a language of the student’s choice.
+Courses are scheduled on a semester basis each year, from the first year of the Bachelor’s program through the second year of the Master’s program, in a language of the student’s choice.
 Lectures and seminars are conducted in a foreign language.

 Training